lawrencecandilas/lsc/doc/schemadef.md

 `pointer-links-by:COLUMN_NAME_OTHER_TABLE`
 `shown-by:COLUMN_NAME_OTHER_TABLE1,COLUMN_NAME_OTHER_TABLE2` \[etc\]

-The `is-pointer-to` attribute, when specifeid, tells the application that this column serves as a reference to another column in another table.
+The `is-pointer-to` attribute, when specified, tells the application that this column serves as a reference to another column in another table.
 The `pointer-links-by` attribute specifies that column.

 The `shown-by` attribute tells the application how to present this to to the user - data from these columns in the other table will be used to render the column's value.
 Multiple columns can be specified.